KhaledAlruwita/sms-transactions-tracker/README.md

 this project is a simple system that allows you to input transaction messages via website or you can do it from IOS shortcut app, parse the messages contents, and store the parsed data in a database.
 It also provides an interface to view and the stored transactions.

-# Futures im corrently working on
+# Features im corrently working on
 **Multiple User Support:**

 allow multiple users to store and manage their transactions.